Improvements for mlrose applied to the Traveling Salesperson Problem: ga

 \subsection{Implementation in \textit{mlrose}}

-\textit{mlrose} uses the state vector representation from \cref{sec:solveTSP} directly as genetic representation, i.e., an individual is encoded as a permutation sequence $\pi$ of the integers $0, \dots, n-1$, which are indices of the $n$ locations to be visited.
+The state vector representation is directly used by \textit{mlrose} as genetic representation, i.e., an individual is encoded as a permutation sequence $\pi$ of the integers $0, \dots, n-1$, which are indices of the $n$ locations to be visited.
 Recombination of a first parent $\pi_1$ and a second parent $\pi_2$ works as follows: The sequence $\pi_1$ is considered to be split at a random position, the prefix of $\pi_1$ is taken and the missing locations in the genetic string are taken from $\pi_2$ in the order as they appear in $\pi_2$.

 Note that \gls{tsp} has the symmetry property that a solution candidate $\pi$ and its reverse counterpart $\pi^*$ can be considered to be the same solutions.
 Not only is $\ell(\pi) = \ell(\pi^*)$ but in some sense the structure of the solution is the same.
 The reason behind this is that the pairwise distances between locations in the Euclidean plane (or adequate metric spaces) are invariant with respect to reflection.